What is the Stem Cell Donor Registry?

 This database makes Quebec’s registry available to all patients waiting for a stem cell transplant in other Canadian provinces and elsewhere in the world and, in return, enables Héma-Québec to search for unrelated stem cell donors internationally.

-We intervene when the patient’s doctor asks us to look for an unrelated donor and when no family member has been found to be compatible.
-If a donor who is compatible with the patient is found in the Stem Cell Donor Registry, Héma-Québec will contact that person.
+We intervene when a patient’s doctor asks us to conduct a search for an unrelated donor after no family member is found to be compatible.

-The Stem Cell Donor Registry could not operate without your invaluable contribution.
+The Stem Cell Donor Registry could not operate without your invaluable support.